 Canada Without Poverty is governed by a Board of Directors who individually have experienced poverty first-hand.
-Their lived experience and that of many of our members and supporters informs our mission, vision, values and work.
+Their lived experience and that of many of our members and supporters informs our mission, vision, values, and work.
 Click here for the Terms of Reference for our directors.

 Our current Board consists of:

 K has a BA with a concentration in Sociology.
-She has struggled with poverty throughout her adult life including working at two low-paying jobs simultaneously, living on unemployment insurance, and being on Income Assistance as a single parent.
-Poverty was the impetus for K to work with the Fredericton Anti-Poverty Organization, (FAPO) and to co-found the Women’s Alliance (WALL), a group which advocated for women who were on social assistance.
+She has struggled with poverty throughout her adult life, including working at two low-paying jobs simultaneously.
+She has lived on unemployment insurance, and on Income Assistance as a single parent.
+Poverty was the impetus for K to work with the Fredericton Anti-Poverty Organization, (FAPO) and later co-founded the Women’s Alliance (WALL), a group of people with lived experience in poverty which advocated for women who were on social assistance.
 K is now retired and relies solely on government pensions (OAS, CPP and GIS).
 She volunteers with Fredericton’s Community Action Group on Homelessness.

 Laura Cattari (ON) Treasurer